 *You can make a homemade cornbread or use a boxed mix as long as it equates to 8 cups.
 I prefer a more savory cornbread for this recipe instead of a sweet cornbread.

-*You can use my recipe for Sweet Southern Cornbread if you'd like.
-Just double the recipe and bake in a 9"x 13" baking dish.
-Leave out the honey and only use a total of ½ cup of sugar.
+*You can use my recipe for Sweet Cornbread if you’d like.
+Just double the recipe and bake in a 9″x 13″ baking dish.
+Leave out the honey and only use a total of 1/2 cup of sugar.

-*Alternatively, you could use my recipe for Bacon Cornbread.
-You would need to double that recipe and bake in a 9"x 13" baking dish.
+*Alternatively, you could use my recipe for savory Southern Cornbread.
+You would need to double that recipe and bake in a 9″x 13″ baking dish.
 It is not a sweet cornbread recipe.
-I would also just cut out the step in this recipe where you add bacon to the batter since it's already in this cornbread recipe.
+I would also just cut out the step in this recipe where you add bacon to the batter since it’s already in this cornbread recipe.

 This should fit fine in a 6 quart crock pot.
 I think oval slow cookers work best.
-If you use a round and deep slow cooker, it may not cook as evenly.
+If you use a round and deep slow cooker, it will not cook evenly.

 Yes, you can use any of your favorite cream of soups for this recipe.
 If you are not a fan of two different ones you can just use one.
 We like the flavor of the two we have, but feel free to use what you like best.
 If you don’t like using cream soups, you can make your own from scratch.

 The top should be a light golden brown and most of the liquid should be absorbed.
-It shouldn't be mushy or jiggly.
+Cornbread dressing is not dry though, it does retain some moisture.
 I will usually stick a knife or a fork all the way down and then pull up.
-If I'm getting cornbread mush on my fork or knife then its not ready.
+If I’m getting a lot of cornbread mush on my fork or knife then it’s not quite ready.